UncleBacon/ETL_Project/README.md

 4. - Run only the `\Jupyter Notebooks\RUN_ME.ipynb` file

 - Notes:
-  - The code drop the tables in the database ETL_db if existed and upload all the information again
+  - The code drops the tables in the database ETL_db if existed and uploads all the information again
   - No other notebook or code needs to be run